#1 Screen Time Management Platform

 Manage screen time on all your kid’s Android and iOS devices.
-Create custom schedules, set daily limits and instantly pause their device.
-All from one easy-to-use dashboard.
+Create custom schedules, set daily limits or instantly pause their device – all from one easy-to-use parental dashboard.

 No Credit Card Required

-Unique daily time limits can be set for each child on your account.
+Unique daily screen time limits can be set for each child on your account.
 You can choose from preset options or set a custom time limit.
-You’ll also be able to set different limits for weekends vs weekends.
+You’ll also be able to set different limits for weekdays and weekends.

-Time limits can be applied to individual apps, allowing your kids to use their devices for schoolwork while limiting games or videos.
-Also, our emergency calls features ensures that your kids can still make calls after reaching their daily time limit.
+Time limits can also be applied to individual apps, allowing your kids to use their devices for schoolwork while limiting games or videos.
+Also, our emergency calls feature ensures that your kids can still make calls after reaching their daily time limit.

 Screen Time allows you to set specific schedules for each of your kids.
 Schedules allow you to restrict app access during specific times of the day or days of the week.
 Set schedules for school, homework, outdoor time, sleep and more.
 You are fully in control.